- Student Rights and Responsibilities at Carleton

 Carleton University strives to provide a safe environment conducive to personal and intellectual growth, free of injustice and characterized by understanding respect, peace, trust, and fairness.

-The Student Rights and Responsibilities Policy governs the non-academic behaviour of students.
+The Student Rights and Responsibilities Policy (PDF, 1MB) governs the non-academic behaviour of students.
 Carleton University is committed to building a campus that promotes personal growth through the establishment and promotion of transparent and fair academic and non-academic responsibilities.

 Category 1 offences